 LockBit is a ransomware variant that encrypts files using AES encryption and demands a large ransom (typically high five-figures) for their decryption.
 Whereas most modern strains of ransomware are manually operated, LockBit’s processes are largely automated, which allows the ransomware to propagate and infect other hosts with minimal human oversight after the initial point of compromise.

 Double extortion, in which threat actors use stolen data to pressure victims into paying the ransom, has become standard procedure among most ransomware groups and LockBit is no exception.
-LockBit claims to offer the fastest data exfiltration on the market through StealBit, a data theft tool that can allegedly download 100 GB of data from compromised systems in under 20 minutes.

 The history of LockBit